 - A new student joins the class.
 The child feels nervous and unsure, yet because of the discussions and stories the class has read together, they are eager to make the new student feel welcomed and included.

-By explicitly teaching them social skills and self-management strategies, children can grow and relationships can form.
+By explicitly teaching them social skills and self-management strategies, children can grow, and relationships can form.

 Mind+Heart Social-Emotional Learning Curriculum

-mind+heart helps teachers instruct and support children to develop important social and emotional skills in the classroom.
-It provides educators with the tools to easily implement and weave social-emotional learning into their schedules each week.
+Mind+heart helps teachers instruct and support children in developing essential social-emotional competencies in the classroom.
+It provides educators the tools to implement and weave social-emotional learning into their weekly schedules easily.

 What does this Social-Emotional Learning Curriculum cover?